Life at Los Potreros

 3. Our Hosts

-Owners Kevin and Lou, or house manager Bea hosted in the evenings, plus guides Philippine, Lucinda and Baylee were with us on rides and at meals, which gave the estancia a welcoming, sociable feel.
-There was always someone to chat to, so as well as being a great choice for families and groups, Los Potreros caters wonderfully for people travelling on their own.
+Owners Kevin and Lou, or house manager Bea hosted in the evenings.
+Guides Philippine, Lucinda and Baylee were with us on rides and at meals, which gave the estancia a welcoming, sociable feel.
+There was always someone to chat to.
+As well as being a great choice for families and groups, Los Potreros caters wonderfully for people travelling alone.

 A picnic lunch in the sunshine